VanqCoding/FullStack_RecipeAppV1/README.md

-# RecipeAppV1
+# RecipeApp

-Recipe App is a web application that provides access to a collection of 13,500 cooking recipes.
+Recipe App is a full stack web application that provides access to a collection of 13,500 cooking recipes.
 Users can search for inspirational recipes based on the ingredients they have on hand.

 ## Table of Contents